Ken Korach

-Kenneth Louis Korach (born January 30, 1952) is an American sports commentator for the Oakland Athletics and published author.
+Kenneth Louis Korach (born January 30, 1952) is an American sports commentator for the Athletics of Major League Baseball and a published author.

 Early life and education

 Korach was born in Los Angeles in 1952.
 He went on to attend San Diego State University for college, where he worked on the school's newspaper, before he transferred to the University of California, Santa Barbara.
 He graduated from UC Santa Barbara in 1975 with a B.A. in Social Sciences.

 Broadcasting career

 Korach started his broadcasting career in 1980 for KTOB in Petaluma, California, where he was involved with high school sports.
 In 1981, he joined California League team Redwood Pioneers and broadcast on KSRO on a part-time basis, eventually becoming full-time with them in 1984.
 While with the Pioneers, he joined Sonoma State University in 1982 where he broadcast Seawolves' football and basketball games.

 Korach joined San Jose State University in 1985, and broadcast for the San Jose State Spartans football and men's basketball teams.
 For a brief period, Korach also served on the Pacific Coast League's Phoenix Firebirds broadcast crew from 1986 to 1987.
 From 1989 to 1991, he was with another PCL team, the Las Vegas Stars.

-In 1992, Korach made a number of professional leaps.
+In 1992, Korach made several professional leaps.
 He joined the University of Nevada, Las Vegas to broadcast UNLV Rebels football and basketball games.
 He remained with the football team through 1995 and continued with the basketball team until 2004.
 1992 also saw Korach make his debut in Major League Baseball, when he joined the Chicago White Sox broadcasting team.
 He worked mainly weekend games for the White Sox when John Rooney traveled to call the CBS Radio Game of the Week.

 Korach joined the Oakland Athletics in 1996, replacing long-time sportscaster Lon Simmons.
 Working alongside Bill King, whom Korach regarded as a childhood hero, and former MLB catcher and color commentator Ray Fosse, the Oakland Athletics radio team was ranked as the second-best crew in the American League by USA Today.
 Korach was promoted to lead announcer for the Athletics after the 2005 season to replace King, who died in October 2005.

 Korach is the author of Holy Toledo – Lessons from Bill King: Renaissance Man of the Mic (ISBN 9780985419042), a biography of his former broadcasting partner Bill King.
 It was released in September 2013 by Wellstone Books, and features contributions from longtime San Francisco Giants lead broadcaster Jon Miller.

 Korach co-authored his second book with Susan Slusser of the San Francisco Chronicle, If These Walls Could Talk, Oakland A’s, published by Triumph Books in March of 2019.

+Beginning in the 2023 season Korach reduced his schedule, calling only home games and games on the West Coast.